GAIA-vision/GAIA-cv/README.rst

 Contributors:
 -------------

 We encourage every practitioners in the community to contribute to GAIA-vision.
 The coutributions including but not limited to implementing new search spaces, new architectures, customized solutions on public datasets and etc. are welcomed.
-Please refer to CONTRIBUTION.md.
 For now, the contributors include Junran Peng, Xingyuan Bu, Qing chang, Haoran Meng.